Operator Algebras and Third Quantization: Sum over topologies and Poisson distribution

 The discussion above treated emission and absorption of photons as classical events.
-Here, we generalize our discussion of the Poisson limit theorem to a quantum model of atoms interacting with photons in a cavity, identifying coherent states as the quantum states with the universal Poisson statistics.
-The emission of photons from a QED cavity does not proceed through quantum tunneling.
-However, if the time scale associated with the coupling of the cavity to the bath is much smaller than that of the internal Hamiltonians of the bath and the cavity, the probability of emission/absorption is suppressed by $\Gamma\ll 1$, and the Poisson limit argument applies at late times of order $1/\Gamma$.

-In Appendix \ref{app:cavityQED}, we have provided a microscopic explanation of how the Poisson limit theorem and coherent states arise as effective descriptions of quantum rare events for late-time observers.
-Here, we briefly summarize and expand on this general discussion using the concrete and familiar model of cavity QED.
+Here, we generalize our discussion of the Poisson limit theorem, where the emission and absorption of atoms are treated as rare quantum events.
+We provide a microscopic explanation of how the Poisson limit theorem and coherent states arise as effective descriptions of quantum rare events for late-time observers.

-Consider a cavity that emits fixed electromagnetic radiation at each time interval $\Delta t$ with a small probability $\epsilon\Delta t$.
-Here $\epsilon \ll 1$ is a small parameter.
-We are interested in what can be observed in a finite time interval of length $O(1)$\footnote{This question is answered in more detail in Appendix \ref{app:cavityQED}.}.
-If the observer only cares about the number of emitted photons, then an effective description of the system's state is a coherent state:

-Here, $\delta z:= \sqrt{\epsilon}$ and the exact state in which the photon is emitted is also inessential\footnote{Note that $\ep>0$ and $\delta z$ is real.}.
-The only essential feature in this derivation is that the probability of emission within a time interval of length $\Delta t$ is proportional to $\Delta t$.
-The measurement of particle number follows a Poisson distribution\footnote{Physically this observation is well-known (e.g. from quantum optics).
-Mathematically this observation is also well-known (e.g. from quantum stochastic calculus \cite{quantStoch}).}:

-In particular, the amplitude between the coherent state and the number eigenstate is given by the square root of the Poisson density: